 Other Suggested References:

-Two semester exams will be given in class.
-A final exam will be given during finals week.
-You will be allowed to have one equation sheet (front and back) for each successive exam (total of 3 for the final).
+One midterm will be given in class.
+You will be allowed to have one equation sheet (front and back) for the exam.

 An excuse from the Dean’s office is the only acceptable excuse for missing an exam.